ninjasphere/sphere-stack/README.md

 # Revisions

+##1.2
+* replace all configuration with environment files
+* generate all environment files from master configuration using shell templates
+* add support for init and edit commands

 ##1.1
 * added 'sphere-stack.sh' to encapsulate scriplets used in instructions
 * ensured that resources used by resources-docker-compose.yml are located on persistent storage of the VM